MatteoPerona/MatteoPerona.github.io/_news/announcement_13.md

 related_posts: false
 ---

-Pivoted Local Project to focus on helping the student population instead of homeless because of limited time and numerous bureaucratic issues.
+Pivoted Local Project to focus on helping the student population instead of homeless because of limited time and numerous bureaucratic issues surrounding homelessness data access and collection.